SabeehM/VOD_Emote_Tool/README.md

 `--t <EMOTE_NAME>` to get emote usage over time

-add flag `--external` if not build into twitch
+add flag `--external` if not built into twitch

-add flag `--segment <SEGMENTS>` to change how the data gets segmented in seconds
+add flag `--segment <SEGMENTS>` to change how the data gets segmented (in seconds)

 add flag `--timestamps` to get VOD link recommendations for the emote.
-Add a number `--timestamps <TIMESTAMPS>` to specify number of suggestions
+Add a number `--timestamps <TIMESTAMPS>` to specify the number of suggestions

-*Plots are saved according to config.json (can be changed).*
+*Plots are saved according to path in config.json (can be changed).*

 ### Upcoming Features